-It is not easy to tell the animation quality of different types, especially if you are not some insider in the animation industry but an absolutely clueless instructional designer or educator.
+It is not easy to tell the animation quality of different types, especially if you are not an insider in the animation industry but an clueless instructional designer or educator.

 Yeah, the high-quality animation is not that hard to spot, you may say!
-If you think animations by Walt Disney or DreamWorks are amazing, you are right!
+You are right if you think Walt Disney or DreamWorks animations are amazing!
 However, let’s be real.
-Those Incredibles are millions of dollar investment.
+Those Incredibles are millions of dollars in investments.
 Hence you could hardly reach such quality without an enormous budget.
-But we do not need “Cartoon Network” standard to create beautiful and yet effective educational animations.
-The main propose of animated learning video is to deliver the knowledge in a clear and engaging way.
-Sparkles or unicorns may come as unnecessary (unless you are building an online course on Defense Against the Dark Arts for Hogwarts).
+But we do not need the “Cartoon Network” standard to create beautiful yet effective educational animations.
+The main purpose of an animated learning video is to deliver knowledge clearly and engagingly.
+Sparkles or unicorns may come as unnecessary (unless you build an online course on Defense Against the Dark Arts for Hogwarts).

-Then if the standard is not “Cartoon Network”, then how can we identify a good 2D animation?
+Then if the standard is not “Cartoon Network”, how can we identify a good 2D animation?

-In this article, we would guide you through:
+In this article, we will guide you through:

 - What makes an animated learning video?

 - 4 common types of 2D animation in the eLearning industry

 - How to tell the quality of different animations

 I hope you will learn valuable insights to make the right decision for your budget.
 Then you would have more explicit expectations and requirements for an effective partnership with an animated video production company.